Contraceptive Pill with Levonorgestrel and Ethinylestradiol

 Microlite should be swallowed whole, with or without food or water.

-Always follow the directions for dosage given to you by your prescribing nurse, pharmacist or doctor.
+Always follow the directions for dosage given to you by your nurse, pharmacist or doctor.

 If you have not taken hormonal contraceptives in the last month, start taking Microlite on the first day of your cycle and you will be immediately protected against pregnancy.
-If you take it 2-5 days after your cycle starts, you will need to use extra preventative measures (e.g. condoms) for the first 7 days of using Microlite.
+If you take it more than 5 days after your cycle starts, you will need to use extra preventative measures (e.g. condoms) for the first 7 days of using Microlite.

 If you are changing hormonal contraceptives to Microlite, start on the day of your last active tablet of your previous pill (if you are changing from another combined contraceptive), or on any day (if you are changing from a progestogen-only method) but use extra preventative methods (e.g. condoms) for the first 7 days.